 - Students exercise their civil rights fairly and responsibly.
-They examine and evaluate political claims and allegations to determine for themselves what is true and they maintain an open mind so they can objectivity assess the political positions of others; and - Students maintain an open mind (i.e., a willingness to be persuaded) and demonstrate a willingness to re-examine their own positions and objectively consider the arguments and beliefs of others.
+They examine and evaluate political claims and allegations to determine for themselves what is true and they maintain an open mind so they can objectivity assess the political positions of others; and - Students maintain an open mind (i.e., a willingness to be persuaded) and demonstrate a willingness to reexamine their own positions and objectively consider the arguments and beliefs of others.

 C7.5.
-Positive learning opportunity.
+Improving School Climate